 6 Ways to Save Money When Traveling Abroad

-Travel has become more expensive—a fact you're probably well aware of if you're taking a trip overseas.
-While you can't put a price on making memories that will last a lifetime, there's also no reason to spend money on fees you can easily avoid.
+While you can't put a price on making memories from a dream tip overseas, there's also no reason to spend money on fees you can easily avoid.

 Here are six tips for keeping costs low and managing your money during your next trip abroad.

-Most credit and debit card issuers charge foreign-transaction fees, which typically run between 1% and 3% of the purchase price, as well as ATM fees.
-That might seem like a minor expense per transaction, but all those extra charges can really add up.
+Credit and debit card issuers may charge foreign-transaction fees, which can run from 1% and 3% of the purchase price,1 as well as ATM fees.
+That might seem like a minor expense on a per-transaction basis, but those extra charges can really add up if you're executing multiple transactions per day.

-Look into the fees imposed by your banks and credit card companies.
-(The overall fee is often a combination of two fees, one from the issuing bank and one from the card company.)
+Your overall fee could comprise two fees: one from the issuing bank and one from the card company.
+So, be sure you understand what fees your bank and credit card companies charge.
 And note that even if you have a fee-free card, ATMs or merchants may still charge a fee.
 Always check your card's terms and conditions to find out exactly what fees you're responsible for.

 2. Find the best exchange rate

 Cash withdrawals from ATMs are generally the best choice for day-to-day funds—but, again, beware of transaction fees.
-Some banks impose a flat fee per withdrawal, while others do not and may even refund those levied by others.
+Some banks impose a flat fee per withdrawal, while others don't and may even refund those levied by others.

 If you anticipate needing cash, exchanging currency at your local bank or credit union before you leave may provide a lower rate.
+It's best to check ahead, however, to confirm that they have the foreign currency in hand as well as to check on the conversion rate—banks typically don't exchange currencies for free.
 Once you arrive at your destination, you might be able to get a decent exchange rate at your hotel as well.

 3. Watch out for "dynamic currency conversion"

 Many travelers are enticed by the convenience and familiarity of receiving bills—at restaurants, for instance—in U.S. dollars.
-But this new trend, called dynamic currency conversion, often comes with an unfavorable exchange rate, transaction fees, or both.
-So, when asked if you want to pay a bill in the local currency or in U.S. dollars, go with the local option—unless you can verify that the cost is negligible and worth it, to you, for the familiarity factor.
+But this new trend, called dynamic currency conversion, can come with an unfavorable exchange rate, transaction fees, or both.
+So, when asked if you want to pay a bill in the local currency or in U.S. dollars, go with the local option—unless you can verify that the cost of using U.S. currency is negligible or at least worth the convenience of not having to convert in your head.

 Nothing ruins a trip like a lost or stolen wallet, so take a picture of the contents of your wallet, including the fronts and backs of credit, debit, and insurance cards so you can find all of those important phone numbers to call in case of emergency.
 Keep a copy on your phone—or better yet, in the cloud—along with pictures of your passport and any other important documentation.